 Today’s values and standards are definitely different than they were “back in the day.”
 Commercials on TV reach out to consumers by saying “Break the rules!”
 Abortion is considered just another birth control option.
 High school kids go to movies that promote sex and violence, even as youth groups take a stand against human sex trafficking.
 Our culture is extending legalization of marijuana, so that better living through chemistry can become even more common.
+Schools are counseling children to question their gender.
 Gambling is available to anyone who wants it.

 Moving the Line

 Our children (and our neighbors) have internet access to virtually anything, and are bombarded with everything from non-stop materialism to hard-core pornography.
 Video games make death and violence commonplace, because after all, they’re just games.

 Music (which weaves its way into our brains forever—quick!
 How many songs do you remember from when you were a teenager?) is full of stories about breakups, drugs, sex, and casual relationships.
 Hip hop and heavy metal are full of anger, abuse and violence.
 Interpersonal relationships are changing rapidly, falling away from the personal touch of conversation and affection to on-screen interaction, where it is easier to lie, misrepresent, and misunderstand…There were evil days in 60 AD (when Paul wrote this), and they are evil still…